Steward strikes as England extend Wallaby winning streak

 But with the last play of the match, England fans in a capacity crowd had another try to cheer when replacement hooker Jamie Blamire crowned a 60-metre move.

-England's remaining points came via six goal-kicks from captain Owen Farrell and two from fly-half Marcus Smith.
+England's remaining points came via six goal-kicks from captain Owen Farrell, making the 100th Test appearance of a career that includes six appearances for the British and Irish Lions. and two from fly-half Marcus Smith, still a novice at international level.

 James O'Connor kicked all of Australia's scores courtesy of five penalties.